 B. The superintendent or designee shall assemble all relevant documentation, records and activities required to ensure post-issuance debt compliance as further detailed in corresponding procedures (the “Post-Issuance Debt Compliance Procedures”).
 At a minimum, the Post-Issuance Debt Compliance Procedures for each qualifying obligation will address the following:

-1. General post-issuance compliance;
+1. General post-issuance compliance

-3. Arbitrage yield restriction and rebate;
+3. Arbitrage yield restriction and rebate recordkeeping

 D. Individuals responsible for assisting the superintendent or designee in maintaining records needed to ensure post-issuance debt compliance are authorized to expend funds as needed to attend training or secure use of other educational resources for ensuring compliance such as consulting, publications, and compliance assistance.

 E. Most of the provisions of this Post-Issuance Debt Compliance policy are not applicable to taxable governmental obligations unless there is a reasonable possibility that the District may refund their taxable governmental obligation, in whole or in part, with the proceeds of a tax-exempt governmental obligation.
-If this refunding possibility exists, then the superintendent or designee shall treat the taxable governmental obligation as if such issue were an issue of tax-exempt governmental obligations and comply with the requirements of this Post-Issuance Debt Compliance policy.
+If this refunding possibility exists, then the District shall treat the taxable governmental obligation as if such issue were an issue of tax-exempt governmental obligations and comply with the requirements of this Post-Issuance Debt Compliance policy.